They say it’s better to give than to receive, so for those who are looking for an ethical Christmas gift for someone they love, this article may help.

 Here at Christmas.co.uk, we’ve done some searching and we have been really struck by Marmalaid which is marmalade inspired by Syria’s bitter oranges.

-It’s a tasty treat at £3.50 from Able and Cole with £1.50 going to a charity helping Syrian aid projects for every jar sold.
+It’s a tasty treat at £4.70 from Abel and Cole with £1.50 going to a charity helping Syrian aid projects for every jar sold.

 There’s also the increasingly growing popular Toast beer that’s made with the bread that is thrown away by the UK’s sandwich makers.

-The beer is widely available and costs £1.80 from Tesco.
+The beer is widely available from various outlets, including Tesco.

 It’s a great way to utilise food waste since the brewery uses the crusts that sandwich makers discard because they can’t use them.